-- (a) Considering resource aspects of new course developments and withdrawals, taking into account resource requirements linked to how these proposed developments support school and institution strategic plans; - (b) Considering how the overall School Portfolio ensures the cost-effective use of University central resources by the School taking into account student FTE at course level and/or headcount at module level; Considering applications for new 60 credit and 90 credit pathways in line with the Academic Framework; - (c) The approval of new courses and pathways, and the withdrawal or suspension of courses and pathways.
-The Committee will receive both Stage 1 and Stage 2 proposals before giving approval for a course to proceed to validation. - (d) The presentation of a Termly Report to Senate detailing: - Meetings held by the PAC; - Membership;
+- (b) Considering how the overall School Portfolio ensures the cost-effective use of University central resources by the School taking into account student FTE at course level and/or headcount at module level; - (c) Considering applications for new 60 credit and 90 credit pathways in line with the Academic Framework; - (d) The approval of new courses and pathways, and the withdrawal or suspension of courses and pathways.
+The Committee will receive both Stage 1 and Stage 2 proposals before giving approval for a course to proceed to validation; - (e) Considering existing course title changes and/or modes of study. - (f) The presentation of a Termly Report to UEC detailing: - Meetings held by the PAC; - Membership; - Decisions taken concerning course approval, suspensions or withdrawals; - Any specific matters to be brought to the attention of UEC or requiring UEC approval; - Any matters that UEC may wish to bring to the attention of Senate.